 Valerie graduated from the University of Missouri – Columbia with a bachelors degree in Psychology.
 Since then she has been raising her two children.
 During their school years, she did a lot of volunteering on field trips and in the classrooms at their schools.
 They are grown now, and she is excited to be working with small children again.
 She enjoys watching the excitement on children’s faces when they learn something new.
 She knows how crucial the early years are for development and how important it is to make children feel loved and accepted.
 In her spare time, Valerie likes to read, travel, see shows at the Muny, and spend time with her daughter, son, dog, and cat.

 Ginger has been working as a nursery and prekindergarten teacher for twenty two years.
 She loves being with young children and seeing their growth and their excitement in learning new things.
 As she nurtures her student’s natural curiosity she helps them become lifelong learners.
-She and her husband have three daughters and three grandchildren who share a lot of their free time.
+She and her husband have three daughters and four grandchildren who share a lot of their free time.
 Ginger loves playing in the backyard with the grandchildren, exploring the creek and playing soccer with them.

 Our Parent Association meets on the third Wednesday of the month in the Ziercher Room to the left of the school entrance.
 The Association seeks to provide support to the school and to create space for communication among parents.
 They plan special events such as Popsicles in the Park prior to the first day of school and the Welcome Back Party with the Bubble Bus a week after school starts.
-Throughout the year the preschool children enjoy visits from local educators and entertainers including the World Bird Sanctuary, the St. Louis Zoo, and Babaloo!
+Throughout the year the preschool children enjoy visits from local educators and entertainers including the World Bird Sanctuary, the St. Louis Zoo, Magic House, and Metro Theatre.

 We invite all parents to attend meetings.
 Children are welcome, too.
 It’s a great way to meet and connect with other preschool parents.